Where Do I Start Studying for the CISSP?

 Know what you’re getting into.
 If you’re good at taking exams, dedicating yourself to a project, and have had extensive information security experience, you can most likely pass the CISSP in 3 months.

-If you want to gauge where you’re at with each of the CISSP domains, go through and take each of these quizzes: McGraw Hill CISSP Questions
+If you want to gauge where you’re at with each of the CISSP domains, go through and take each of these quizzes: Study Notes and Theory Sample CISSP Questions

 Your goal with these questions is to answer to yourself if you’re ready.
 Are the questions somewhat, kind of, or pretty easy?
 Or are they so out of your league that you don’t feel like you have any business answering these questions?